Fly Away: Royalton Blue Waters

-As a quick aside, The Diamond Club upgrade provides: Preferred room locations; Butler service; In-suite liquors; Preferential reservations at the a la carte restaurants; Exclusive Diamond Club beach area with waiter service; Access to the Diamond Club Lounge; Upgraded room service selection; and more!
+As a quick aside, The Diamond Club upgrade provides: Preferred room locations; Butler service; In-suite liquors; Preferential reservations at the a la carte restaurants; an Exclusive Diamond Club beach area with waiter service; Access to the Diamond Club Lounge; Upgraded room service selection; and more!

 We walked into our gorgeous room!!!
 But…I quickly noticed we only had one king bed.
 We had reserved two queen double beds.
 We went back to check-in and they attempted to correct the issue, but no rooms in our suite class were available for days.
 Days later we noticed the same situation happening to other folks, so be sure to confirm before you arrive.
 Moving on…

 Back to our gorgeous room, we see our nice, large bathroom area—a private commode, dual rainstorm shower heads in the shower, and a Jacuzzi tub.
-The rest of the room was also spacious with a king bed (*groan*), couch, nice size TV, a desk, and plenty of storage space for clothing.
+The rest of the room was also spacious with a king bed (*groan*), couch, nice sized TV, a desk, and plenty of storage space for clothing.
 The bed and pillows were verrrrry comfortable; allowing me some great sleep during our trip.
 We also had a swim-out pool off of our large patio.
 The patio, swim-out pool, and beautiful view of the bluest ocean were remarkable.

-The grounds of the resort were also remarkable.
+The grounds of the resort were also immaculate.
 Although we resided on the Blue Waters resort, the grounds also merge with the Royalton White Sands resort—to which Blue Waters residents also had access.
 The Blue Waters resort had clean, modern architecture and design.

 Several pools were available through the resort including a kiddie pool with slides and a lazy river which I enjoyed…